-The previous problem introduces us through the back door to the exponential generating function or EGF for the sequence $a_n$ , namely the infinite series $\sum{n=0}^{\infty} a_n \frac{x^n}{n!}$ .
+The previous problem introduces us through the back door to the exponential generating function for the sequence a_n , namely the infinite series $\sum{n=0}^{\infty} a_n \frac{x^n}{n!}$.
 What is the basis for wanting to use an exponential generating function rather than an ordinary one?
-The previous problem suggests that maybe when order matters, exponential generating functions will help us solve problems that ordinary generating functions can't help us with.
+The previous problem suggests that maybe when order matters, exponental generating functions will help us solve problems that ordinary generating functions can't help us with.
 Our take on this is that ordinary generating functions help us in cases such as passing out apples to children, when the number of objects (apples each child gets) is the subject of interest.
 If we are arranging books on bookshelves (and the books are distinct), then we care what set of books goes on each shelf, so we have a value function which is set-valued rather than numerically valued.
 So suppose we have two bookshelves, one which can hold less than 10 books and one which can hold less than 20 books.
 Once we select a set of i books to put on shelf j, we can arrange it in i! ways.
 Once we know which books are going on the first shelf, the remaining books go to the second shelf.
-The number of ways to arrange the books on each shelf.
+The number of ways to arrange the books onto their shelves is the product of the number of ways to arrange the assigned books on each shelf.
 In the case we are discussing, if i books are assigned to shelf 1, then the number of ways to arrange them is

-$$a_i = \begin{cases} i!, & \text{if } 0 \le i < 10\\ 0, & \text{otherwise} \end{cases},$$
+$$a_i = \begin{cases} i!, & \text{if } 0 \le i < 10\\ 0, & \text{otherwise} \end{cases}$$